sherryljq/academic-website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: MAc in Statistics
+  - course: MSc in Statistics
     institution: Xi'an Jiaotong University
     year: 2019-2022
   - course: BSc in Statistics